_DSC5608 (1).jpg

 The Good Neighbours program is HAT’s landowner contact program.
 Our goal is to support landowners and land managers with the stewardship of their property, by connecting people with the knowledge, resources, community, and physical support they need to address barriers to land stewardship.

-Our Current Program:
+Our Current Programs:

-Oak and Prairie Areas
+Good Neighbours: Oak and Prairie Areas

 HAT’s Habitat Stewards